ahbeheshti/Algorithm-Training/README.md

 In CodeForces Folder some problem are solved and the name shows number of that question.

-In Competetive Programming The Questions are solved from https://cses.fi/problemset/list/ and they are based on the book "Guide To Competetive Programming".
+In "cses.fi" Folder The Questions are solved from https://cses.fi/problemset/list/ and they are based on the book "Guide To Competetive Programming".